Design-and-Economics/designandeconomics.github.io/conference.markdown

 layout: home
 ---
 <div class="hero">
-<div class="sub-page-copy">We're planning our first conference for Autumn 2024.
+<div class="sub-page-copy">Our first conference will take please in London on 21st February 2025.
 Get involved below.</div>
 <div class="sidebar-copy">
 <ul>
 <li>💡 Submit your idea for a talk or workshop through <a href="https://forms.gle/TP8AoCmfMeaLv25U7" target="_blank">this Google Form</a>.
 If you're just exploring an early-stage idea you can still use the form or you can <a href="mailto:conference@designandeconomics.com">email us</a> and we'll support you to develop it.</li>
-<li>💰 Support the conference through cash sponsorship or helping us with the venue and catering.
+<li>💰 Support the conference through cash sponsorship or helping us with catering and other things that might improve the participant experience.
 Please <a href="mailto:sponsorship@designandeconomics.com">send us an email</a> to find out more.</li>
 </ul>
 </div>
 </div>